The Time John Astin Explained Christmas to Me

 Plus, he adds, the story’s appeal “is universal.
 Though it is nominally [a Christian story], it is really something that’s acceptable to virtually every religion.
 I don’t think it’s restricted at all in that way.”1

-At the play’s next performance on the following evening, when the moment came for Scrooge to leave the scene temporarily and hide behind the piece of scenery that I had moved into position, Mr. Astin took his place back there beside me in the shadows as usual.
-But this time, he paused to look directly at me, giving me a warm little smile and a nod of silent greeting.
-I smiled and nodded in return, feeling a warm glow.
+To cap this off: At the play’s next performance on the following evening, when the moment came for Scrooge to leave the scene temporarily and hide behind the piece of scenery that I had moved into position, Mr. Astin took his place back there beside me in the shadows as usual.
+But this time, he paused to look directly at me for a sustained moment.
+He gave me a warm little smile and a nod of silent greeting.
+I nodded in return, feeling a warm glow.
+And then the show went on.

 Warm regards,